kochavalabs/full-contract-example/README.md

 With a few modifications you can write unit tests for your contract using the standard rust testing library.
 The one thing that slightly complicates things is our use of host functions within the contract.
 These are mocked out in mazzaroth-rs behind the rust host-mock feature.
-You can simply add the following feature to your Cargo.toml and execute test as follows.
+You can specify using the host-mock feature for the mazzaroth-rs library through the command line.

 ```bash
 # Unit testing requires enabling the host-mock feature for the mazzaroth-rs